 In addition to the normal slate of 10 home games for the Raiders (8 regular season games and 2 preseason games), stadium authorities have continued to book a steady stream of high-profile events.
 (I may receive a commission should you purchase tickets through the links below).

-You can find tickets to Raiders home games here: Las Vegas Raiders Tickets.
+You can find tickets to Raiders home games here: LV Raiders Tickets

 Here’s a list of other notable events scheduled for Allegiant Stadium:

-- The Pac 12 Championship will be held on Friday, December 3rd, 2021.
-Tickets available here: Pac-12 Championship.
+- The Pac 12 Championship will be held for the second straight year here, on December 2nd, 2022.

-- The Las Vegas Bowl on December 30th (tickets here).
+- The Las Vegas Bowl in late December.